CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

     - A little-endian system, in contrast, stores the least-significant byte at the smallest address.
     - Big-endianness is the dominant ordering in networking protocols, such as in the Internet protocol suite, where it is referred to as network order, transmitting the most significant byte first.
 Conversely, little-endianness is the dominant ordering for processor architectures (x86, most ARM implementations, base RISC-V implementations) and their associated memory.
     - [Question](https://www.geeksforgeeks.org/questions/isro-isro-cs-2016-question-22/)
+    - modern memory is byte-addressable, meaning each individual byte of memory has its own unique address.
+This allows programs and the operating system to access and manipulate data at the granularity of a single byte (8 bits).
 ## CPU scheduling algorithms
 - Non-Preemptive Scheduling Algorithm
     - In non-preemptive scheduling, once a process is given the CPU, it runs to completion or until it voluntarily releases the CPU (e.g., by completing execution or waiting for I/O).